 Interest should be earned, not paid.

-Take a page from finance personality Dave Ramsey on this one: Make a list of your debts, accept that you’re going to live on rice and beans for a while (and will only be seeing the inside of a restaurant if you work there), and start attacking that debts, one by one, like a ninja.
+Make a list of your debts, decide that your lifestyle is going to change for a while, and start attacking those debts, one by one, like a ninja.
 It will be rough for a couple of months while you adjust to your new lifestyle, but as those debts get crossed off, you will feel AMAZING.

 Get a debt snowball going, meaning you should attack your smallest debt first.
 Those small wins will give you momentum.
-If you need daily motivation to pay down your debts, I recommend listening to Dave Ramsey’s podcast.
-You’ll get to hear from people who used to be weighed down by debt celebrate their financial freedom by yelling Dave Ramsey’s signature, “We’re DEBT-FREE” scream.
+If you need daily motivation to pay down your debts, I recommend joining a Facebook group or listening to a podcast dedicated to becoming debt-free.

 3. TAX PLANNING